UnoLUL/CompsciProjectEnviro/README.md

 # Climate Data Visualizer

-[This Java program allows users to easily view and disect Co2 emissions whenever they want]
+[This Java program allows users to easily view and disect Co2 emissions from a CSV file]

 ## Downloads